 Here’s a shameless plug…

-Come and follow me on social media (just click on that little F and pretty birdie below please) and you’ll receive my latest news, info on what inspired me to write The Path Keeper and interviews with other amazing writers.
+Click here to read a free excerpt from my series, along with buying links, and follow me on social media (just click on that little F and pretty birdie below please) and you’ll receive my latest news, info on what inspired me to write my books and interviews with other amazing writers.
 Plus you’ll also get to read more of my posts like this one covering subjects like how to write for a Young Adult audience, how to market your book effectively and how to turn the TV off and finish that bloody chapter when you work from home (that one may take a while to write, I’m still figuring it out).

 Until next time…